telerik/ajax-docs/api/server/Telerik.Web.UI/Resource.md

 ## Properties

-###  Key `Object`

-Gets or sets a value indicating the resource primary key value.

-###  Text `String`
+###  Attributes `AttributeCollection`

-Gets or sets a value indicating the user-friendly description of the resource.
+Gets the collection of arbitrary attributes that do not correspond to properties on the resource.

-###  Type `String`

-Gets or sets a value indicating the resource type.

-#### Remarks
-The type must be one of the described resource types in
-            ResourceTypes collection.

 ###  Available `Boolean`